 Can You Cut Back Without a Problem?

 Increased tolerance is a sign of alcohol addiction.
 What this means is the number of drinks you routinely consume goes up.
+You need to drink more to feel the same “buzz.”
 If you try to cut, you may not feel the same effects.
 Over time, those struggling with alcoholism tend to regularly increase consumption.

 Have You Ever Experienced Withdrawal Symptoms?

 Many people associate withdrawal symptoms with severe discomfort after abstaining from alcohol.
 In most cases, this is inaccurate.
 The reality is that withdrawal symptoms may begin six or eight hours after consuming your last alcoholic beverage.
 Often, symptoms may be less obvious than you think.

 For example, a person who skips drinking alcohol for a night might feel exhausted the next day.
 They could have a headache, nausea, and gnawing cravings.
 Additionally, they might struggle with insomnia and mood swings all day.
 These conditions continue and may get worse until the person takes another drink.
 This general feeling of discomfort can absolutely be withdrawal symptoms and likely points to alcohol addiction.

 Is Alcohol Negatively Impacting Your Life?

 Alcoholism can negatively affect your life in many ways.
 If you notice these drawbacks but continue to drink, it could be a sign of a bigger problem.

 An addiction to alcohol can cause serious health problems.
 It can also lead to financial struggles because you’re drinking more than you can afford.
 Additionally, a person can have difficulties at work, or struggle with their relationships with friends and family tensions.
 Those who drink alcohol despite these factors are often struggling with an alcohol abuse or addiction issue.

 Can You Control Your Alcohol Consumption?